TadiT7/treble_experimentations_wiki/Wileyfox-Swift-2-(Plus)-(X).md

 ## Tested by WilhelmErasmus:
   - PixelExperience Pie: Audio works but WiFi Hotspot kees on being disabled.
 Fingerprint scanner does not work and camera patch also doesn't work.
+  - PixelDust Pie: Seems to work OK.
+Fingerprints are dumped on reboot.